-Item Findings Synopsis The option of the Ocean Shores Golf Course Weir Lowering was proposed to reduce peak flood levels Potential Impacts The lowering of the Golf Course weir was believed to have the potential to lower the peak flood levels by changing the flood behaviour at Ocean Shores.
+Item Findings Synopsis The option of the Ocean Shores Golf Course Weir Lowering was proposed to reduce peak flood levels Potential The lowering of the Golf Course weir was believed to have the Impacts at Ocean Shores.
 Coastal Impacts No coastal impacts were identified for this flood mitigation option Key Constraints The Golf Course Weir acts a dam for an upstream pond of the golf course, this would require approval for modification of private property.
-Potential Approval Pathways and barriers The lowering of the Ocean Shores Golf Course Weir is expected to be challenging due to the negligible modelled impact.
-Flood mitigation Effectiveness The North Byron FRMS&P undertook preliminary modelling of the Ocean Shores golf course weir lowering, results indicate a negligible impact to flood levels experienced at ocean shores with a reduction of 0.01m
+Potential The lowering of the Ocean Shores Golf Course Weir is expected to be Approval Pathways and challenging due to the negligible modelled impact. barriers Flood mitigation The North Byron FRMS&P undertook preliminary modelling of the Effectiveness Ocean Shores golf course weir lowering, results indicate a negligible impact to flood levels experienced at ocean shores with a reduction of 0.01m